UrjalaCoder/Wolt_Courier/README.md

 * `remove [CITYNAME]` This command removes the city from config.
 Arguments are:
   * `[CITYNAME]` The config name for the city you want to remove.

-**The format for location and pickup files is the one specified on your website.**
+**The format for location and pickup files is the same as for the files Wolt provided.**

 ### Example
 Usage example.
 I have these files in my root directory: `pickup_times.csv` and `locations.csv`.
 They are linked to Helsinki.